-The Corporate Risk Office is responsible for developing and implementing corporate risk management systems in accordance with Council Policy No. C02-040, Corporate Governance - Risk Based Management.
-The key objectives of this office are to promote the development of a risk aware and risk smart culture in all areas of the City's strategic and business planning operations, and to oversee the City's internal audit function.
+The Corporate Risk Division is responsible for developing and implementing corporate risk management systems in accordance with Council Policy No. C02-040, Corporate Governance - Risk Based Management.
+The key objectives of this Division are to promote the development of a risk aware and risk smart culture in all areas of the City's strategic and business planning operations, and to oversee the City's internal audit function.

-The key functions of this office include:
+The key functions of this Division include:

-- collaborating with senior leadership to develop a positive risk culture within the City, and to implement corporate-wide strategic and operational risk management policies, systems, and programs to ensure alignment with corporate budget, strategic goals, and risk management best practices; - working with senior administration to identify, assess, treat, and monitor current and emerging corporate risk exposures and develop cost effective strategies to manage those risks; - reviewing and analyzing risk exposures, mitigation strategies and accountabilities to control exposures and promote the achievement of corporate goals; and - overseeing the contracted internal audit function and monitoring to ensure the internal audit plan is carried out as approved.
+- collaborating with senior leadership to develop a positive risk culture within the City, and implement corporate-wide strategic and operational risk management policies, systems, and programs to ensure alignment with corporate budget, strategic goals, and risk management best practices; - working with senior administration to identify, assess, treat, and monitor current and emerging corporate risk exposures and develop cost effective strategies to manage those risks; - reviewing and analyzing risk exposures, mitigation strategies and accountabilities to control exposures and promote the achievement of corporate goals; and - overseeing the contracted internal audit function and monitoring to ensure the internal audit plan is carried out as approved.

-The City Manager chairs the Corporate Risk Committee (comprised of: the General Managers of Community Services, Transportation & Construction, and Utilities & Environment; Chief Financial Officer, Chief Strategy & Transformation Officer, Chief Human Resources Officer, City Solicitor; Fire Chief; Police Chief; Director of Government & Policy Relations; and the Corporate Risk Manager).
-The Committee is responsible for managing the risk program and reports to the Standing Policy Committee on Finance and City Council on corporate risks and the Risk Based Management Program.
+The City Manager chairs the Corporate Risk Committee (comprised of the General Managers of Corporate Performance, Asset and Financial Management, Community Services, and Transportation and Utilities; City Solicitor; Fire Chief; Police Chief; Director of Government Relations; and the Director of Corporate Risk), which is responsible for managing and reporting to the Standing Policy Committee on Finance and City Council on corporate risks and the Risk Based Management Program.